September 1st, Year of our Fair Lord 10, Central City, Capital Mansion

 She remembered to breathe, flipped the coin quickly.
 Tails.

 His head tilted like that of a curious bird, albeit with the body of an obese lizard.
 “Not going to tell?
 Really?
-You understand, you might live if I think you’re clever enough—though for certain everyone else who knows will die.
+You understand, you might live if I think you’re clever enough—though be certain everyone else who knows will die.
 You’ll entertain me, I know.
 Just like your witch will Mr. Spade.”

-Her stomach turned, but she walked away, blinking at white spots.
+She walked away, blinking at white spots.
 Be here and nowhere else.
 Breathe.
 One thing.
 Do one thing.
 Flipping the coin again, she headed towards the fireplace.

 “Are you listening to me?”

 A breeze once again rustled the curtains.
-From the gardens it carried a distracting scent.
+From the gardens, it carried a distracting scent.
 The sun was rising.
 Roses were blooming.